Jurors at trial in Daunte Wright slaying go under microscope

 California civil rights attorney John Burris, who won a $2.8 million settlement for the family of a man killed by a transit officer in Oakland who went to prison for grabbing his gun instead of a Taser in 2009, said jurors typically give police the benefit of the doubt.
 But he said times have changed since Floyd was killed.
 If the jury selected for Potter is as diverse as Chauvin’s jury, which was half people of color, he predicted that they’ll take a thoughtful approach.

-Mike Brandt, a local attorney who also isn’t involved in the case, said that if he was on the defense team, he’d rather have the case tried in a rural or suburban county.
+Mike Brandt, a local attorney, said that if he was on the defense team, he’d rather have the case tried in a rural or suburban county.
 He said Hennepin tends to be “more on the liberal side,” with more people who support holding police accountable.

 Alfreda Daniels Juasemai, an activist in Brooklyn Center, said Chauvin’s conviction bolstered faith in the courts.
 She’s hoping for a conviction for Potter, too.